Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 ON THIS PAGE

 The Lauderdale Flood Mitigation Project has been initiated to reduce the risk of flooding in the Lauderdale and area neighbourhoods.
-The project is currently in the preliminary design phase.
+The project is currently in the construction phase.

 To reduce the flood risk, EPCOR will be constructing a dry pond in the Grand Trunk Off-Leash Dog Park and installing/upgrading various storm infrastructure throughout the Lauderdale neighbourhood.